ec500-software-engineering/case-study-mmark9/README.md

 ## Architecture

 Mastodon's architecture is similar to that of a conventional web application; it features a responsive frontend using Facebook's `React.js` library and a back-end component which handles retrieving and updating models along with providing the correct views to the user depending on the RESTFUL endpoint.
+To best describe the architecture, this report will present the application in three levels of abstration using the C4 design model.
+In the C4 model, each abstraction is tied to a specific context which governs the appropiate information that should be presented.
+Currently the contexts or abstraction levels are __system__, __container__ and __component__.

+The figure below is the __system context__ which places the software in relation to its enviornment.

-The figure below shows the container view of the system.
+The figure below shows the high level view of the major technologies that support mastodon.
 ![](assets/img/mastodon_containers.png)